ALICE (propellant)

-ALICE is a rocket propellant which consists of nano-aluminum powder and water.
-After mixing, the material is frozen to keep it stable.
-Hence, the name ALICE, for ALuminum ICE rocket propellant.
+Aluminum-Ice Rocket Propellant, or ALICE, is a rocket propellant that consists of a frozen mixture of nano-aluminum powder and water (i.e. aluminum and ice).

 Aluminum has a stronger affinity for oxygen than most elements, which is most visible in aluminothermic reactions such as thermite.
 This allows aluminum to burn with a large release of heat in substances that one normally considers to be inert, such as carbon dioxide and water.
 However, aluminum combustion is normally hindered by the presence of a durable oxide layer that forms on the surface of aluminum particles, requiring significant heat to overcome.
-Additionally, aluminum oxide condenses out of the exhaust stream at high temperature, leaving it (and its heat of condensation) unable to contribute to expansion, unless there is another gas present to function as a working fluid.
+Additionally, aluminum oxide condenses out of the exhaust stream at high temperature, leaving it (and its heat of condensation) unable to contribute to expansion without another gas present to function as a working fluid.
 This generally has relegated aluminum's role in rocketry to that of being an additive to solid rocket propellants, increasing their density and combustion temperature, and stabilizing the burn.

-The oxide layer in nano-aluminum powder, however, is thinner and easier to overcome than in that of larger particles.
-This makes the combustion of aluminum with water ice easier to ignite and sustain.
-Furthermore, as the aluminum consumes the oxygen, it liberates hydrogen which functions as a low molecular mass working fluid to translate the heat of combustion (and subsequently condensation) into expansion and thrust.
+The oxide layer in nano-aluminum powder, however, is thinner and easier to overcome than in that of larger particles, making the combustion of aluminum with water ice easier to ignite and sustain.
+Furthermore, as the aluminum consumes the oxygen, it liberates hydrogen which functions as a low-molecular-mass working fluid to translate the heat of combustion (and subsequently condensation) into expansion and thrust.
 The high density of the mixture allows for reduced tankage mass and high thrust.